DisDP: Disaggregating Compute, Network, and Storage for Model-Sharded Data-Parallel Training: Evaluation

 \subsection{Training Convergence}

-To validate that \SystemName{} does not affect the training convergence, we fine-tune the OPT-66B model on the 8-worker cluster with the rm-static dataset~\cite{rm-static}.
+To validate that \SystemName{} does not affect the training convergence, we fine-tune the OPT-66B model (the largest pretrained model we can access) on the 8-GPU cluster with the rm-static dataset~\cite{rm-static}.
 During the fine-tuning process, we set the micro-batch size to 8 per worker and the data format to bf16.
-We compare the model convergence of \SystemName{} and ZeRO-Infinity, as shown in Figure \ref{fig_exp_convergence}.
+The fine-tuning process takes \textasciitilde 3 days for ZeRO-Infinity and \textasciitilde 12 hours for \SystemName{}.
+We compare the training loss of \SystemName{} and ZeRO-Infinity, as shown in Figure \ref{fig_exp_convergence}.
 We observe that \SystemName{} and ZeRO-Infinity have roughly overlapped loss curves, indicating \SystemName{} keeps the same convergence rate.